 According to success coach Jack Canfield, life is simply a numbers game.
 He says, “You have to keep asking until you get a yes.
 The yes is out there waiting if you hang in there long enough.
 Out there somewhere, someone is waiting for you and your ideas.”
 To help us cope with the rejection we’ll inevitably face, Canfield created the acronym “SWSWSWSW” which stands for “some will, some won’t, so what—someone’s waiting.”

 A thick-skinned, dominantly left-brained person can make it through rejection mostly unscathed, and even thrive in the face of competition.
 However, for sensitive and empathic individuals like myself, playing the numbers game can be draining.
-We would much rather sit in a quiet corner focused on the joy of creating, rather than face the dread of selling our wares.
+We would much rather sit in a quiet corner focused on the joy of creating, rather than face the dread of selling our wares and play the numbers game.

 There’s no way of making a living or carving an identity in the world without enough “asks”— requests, propositions, or pitches that could lead to achieving your goal.
 But playing the numbers game is not for the faint of heart.
 It takes gritty perseverance, obstinacy, and a will to win at all costs.
 Rejection is a surety, and you’ll face a slew of temptations and easy-way-outs.